MP 05

-The MP 05 (Métro sur Pneu d'appel d'offres de 2005; Rubber-tyred metro ordered in 2005) is a rubber-tyred electric multiple unit with driverless operation ordered by the RATP in 2005 for the Paris Métro.
+The MP 05 (Métro sur Pneu d'appel d'offres de 2005; Rubber-tyred metro ordered in 2005) is a rubber-tyred electric multiple unit with driverless operation ordered by the RATP in 2005 for the Paris Metro.
 The original 49 units were designed to allow the older MP 89s on line 1 to transfer to line 4 in order to automate the line.
 An additional fleet of 18 MP 05s was ordered for deployment on the line 14 by 2017 in order to improve service frequencies and to prepare for the line's northern extension towards Mairie de Saint-Ouen, as well as provide service enhancements to Line 1.
 The trainsets were constructed by Alstom.

-The MP 05 trains are the second Paris Métro rolling stock to include air-conditioning, with the MF 01 rolling stock being the first.
+The MP 05 trains are the second Paris Metro rolling stock to include air conditioning, with the MF 01 rolling stock being the first.

 History

 Automation of Line 1

 Following the success of the completely automated line 14 during the early 2000s, the RATP planned to automate additional lines.
 Automation would not only allow for Paris to remain as a model for technological innovations in the railway industry but also would permit an increase in the number of lines in normal service when RATP workers are striking.

 The RATP first focused on line 1, the busiest line of the network and the line most used by tourists.
 However, the line's MP 89 CC rolling stock was not equipped to be automated.
 The RATP opted to replacing the rolling stock rather than retrofitting it since the existing MP 89 trainsets could be repurposed as-is to replace the aging MP 59s on line 4.

 On 23 October 2015 Alstom and the RATP celebrated the production of the 67th and final MP 05 railcar.